How do we build healthy communities? Come to this seminar and find out.

 Humanity currently faces a perfect storm of crises: environmental, political and social.

 There is another way forward.
-At Sacred Earth we believe we can build connections with each other and the natural world in a way that creates positive change.
+At Sacred Earth we believe we can use the principles of permaculture to build connections with each other and the natural world in a way that creates positive change.
 This means positive change on a personal level and at a wider community level.
-The cultural emergency we now face can actually be a positive tipping point, a chance to create new solutions for our communities, the planet and ourselves.
+The crisis we now face can actually be a positive tipping point, a chance to create new solutions for our communities, the planet and ourselves.

 - How connected are we to those around us?

-- What types of practice enhance our connection to self, others and nature?
+- What types of practice improve our connection to self, others and nature?